Code-Institute-Submissions/CarSales/README.md

 ## Overview

-### What is this app for?
+### Who/What is this app for?

-Front-end and Back-end website used for a small family owned car dealership business.
+The *Car Sales* application has been designed to act as an online platform for a samll, local car dealership to show their wares to the general public.
+While also providing a back-end for the business owner to manage stock and get basic reports based on the sales history of the business.

 ### What does it do?

-The application serves both the general public and the owner/staff of the business.
+The application serves both the general public through a bootstrap designed front-end and the owner/staff of the business with a mySql database tied together with a python/Flask back-end.

-### Existing Features.
+### Current Features.

 Public:
   - Homepage.
 Has brief description of company (pulled from local dealership).
 Had the same basic search feature and a random usedstock item (removed these because of sql query timeouts)